-“Tenants applied for our rental in Dec 2016 with no listed pets on the rental form, but now have a kitten.
+“Tenants applied for our rental with no listed pets on the rental form, but now have a kitten.
 How do we approach this legally since they have not got this listed on the lease and have effectively avoided paying the pet bond (maximum $260 in WA)?
-We only found out because we had to visit them to inquire why they are behind on the rent (a whole different problem)!”– Linda
+Linda, Owner

 “Firstly, do you wish to allow them to keep the pet in your property?”
 Jarrad asked.